aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/texttabstop/_index.md

 ### getTabPosition() {#getTabPosition--}

+<b>@deprecated.</b> Please use the 'tabPosition' property instead.
 Specifies the position of the tab stop relative to the left margin.

 ```javascript
 getTabPosition() : number;